harikrishnan-kp/Learn-C/function.md

 ```
 * if you leave the argument section blank,that means that the function can take a variable number of arguments of unknown data type
 * a C function can be return only one value.
 To return multiple values, we have to use pointers or structures.
+* in older C standard like C89, it is possible to define functions without mentioning the return type and by default **int** is implicitly assumed as the return type
 ## FAQ
 ### Is Function Declaration Necessary?
 * A declaration is necessary if the function is called before its definition and if it is used across multiple files.